rberenguel/goita/README.md

 An extension to take and annotate screenshots.

-It can also be used in a standalone way by visiting https://www.mostlymaths.net/goita/ To annotate an image you have in your clipboard, press `q`, otherwise you can paste pieces of images using `v`.
+It can also be used in a standalone way (eventually should work as a PWA) by visiting https://www.mostlymaths.net/goita/pwa To annotate an image you have in your clipboard, press `q`, otherwise you can paste pieces of images using `v`.
 Depending on the browser you may need to click "paste", or accept some clipboard access permissions.
 Use `m` to have fun with memes.
 You can see all memes available [here](https://www.mostlymaths.net/goita/memes/) (it's also available from within the extension or the standalone help).

 All images and text are processed locally, no data is sent anywhere.